Vehicle History:

 for elegance and superb styling for sheer technical perfection it is in a

-Mercedes-Benz 300SE Convertible stands alone.
-Like every Mercedes-Benz it
+the Mercedes-Benz 300SE Convertible stands alone.
+Like every

-possesses an air of distinction and quality that reflects the unique
+Mercedes-Benz it possesses an air of distinction and quality that

 The vendor advises us that this right-hand drive 300SE Convertible is